joostkremers/mvn-el/README.md

 - `mvn-command`: The location of the maven executable.
 Default is `"mvn"`.
 - `mvn-build-file-name`: Use an alternative build file name.
 Default is to use `"pom.xml"`.
 - `mvn-project-root-dir`: Use an alternative project root.
 Default is to move up the directory tree searching for `mvn-build-file-name`.
-- `mvn-show-output-buffer-on-error`: Show the output buffer if `mvn` returns with an error code.

 ## Tips ##